Latest information for museums during COVID-19

 - If you would like any support or guidance on anything mentioned below, please get in touch with the team via our contact form.

-November 2020 – We feel the top priority in the coming weeks will be the wellbeing of each of us individually and of those we work and volunteer with.
+We feel one of our top priorities is looking after the wellbeing of each of us individually and of those we work and volunteer with.

 It is more important than ever that we mobilise the communities that have been formed within museums across the South West to support each other in the coming months.
-Reach out to those you work with, talk about how you are feeling and in turn listen and be open in your dialogue, join people together as we know you have been doing in such uplifting ways since March.
+Reach out to those you work with, talk about how you are feeling and in turn listen and be open in your dialogue, join people together as we know you have been doing in such uplifting ways in the past year.

 The South West Museum Development team is here to support you.